kainat-Batool/evencir-tasks/README.md

 ## 🧾 About

 This project was built as part of a **Flutter Interview Test Task** to demonstrate UI design skills, proper project structuring, and use of state management in Flutter.

-For any queries or collaboration, feel free to reach out.

-📩 **Submission Email:** kainatbatool009@gmail.com